June 23 – 26, 2016 in Denver, CO at Regis University

 FOUR DAYS A SUMMER.….…..IMPACT FOR LIFE!

-For more than 10 years, families from around the country have gathered to share their stories and experiences as adoptive families.
+For 12 years, families from around the country have gathered to share their stories and experiences as adoptive families.
 Come connect with old friends, make new connections, and celebrate the uniqueness of all our families.
 Our small, urban camp is a family camp with programs and workshops for both parents and children.

 The importance of our counselors:

 “We adore the counselors, who make camp such a blast!”

 Our amazing community of counselors will serve as mentors as our children participate in cultural activities.

 What one camper felt after attending camp: